Paul Reubens: 2004–2008: Cameos and guest appearances

-2009–present: the new Pee-wee Herman Show and future films
+2009–2023: Revival and later work

 In January 2009, Reubens hinted that negotiations were under way for his stage show to come back, and in August the return of The Pee-wee Herman Show was announced.
 Reubens said he felt Pee-wee calling, "I just got up one day and felt like I'm gonna come back, that was it."
-The show is also a way to "introduce Pee-wee to the new generation that didn't know about it", preparing the way for Reubens's main project, the Playhouse movie.
+The show is also a way to "introduce Pee-wee to the new generation that didn't know about it", preparing the way for Reubens's main project, the Playhouse film.
 Before this comeback, Reubens's present age and shape had been pointed out as a possible issue, since Pee-wee's slim figure and clean skin have been one of his trademarks.
-But after appearing for the first time since 1992 as Pee-wee at Spike TV's 2007 Guys' Choice Awards, Reubens had remained optimistic and had jokingly said he's no longer nervous about being young Pee-wee again thanks to digital retouching.
+But after appearing for the first time since 1992 as Pee-wee at Spike TV's 2007 Guys Choice Awards, Reubens had remained optimistic and had jokingly said he's no longer nervous about being young Pee-wee again thanks to digital retouching.

-The show was originally scheduled to begin November 8 and continue until the 29th at the Music Box Theater in Hollywood.
-Due to high demand, the show moved to Club Nokia @ LA Live and was scheduled to run between January 12, 2010, and February 7.
-To promote the show Reubens once again gave interviews in character, appearing as a guest on The Jay Leno Show, The Tonight Show with Conan O'Brien (as well as O'Brien's subsequent Legally Prohibited Tour) and Jimmy Kimmel Live! among others.
-A Twitter account, a Facebook account and a new website were made for Pee-wee after the show changed venues.
+The show was originally scheduled to begin November 8 and continue until the 29th at the Music Box Theatre in Hollywood.
+Due to high demand, the show moved to Club Nokia at LA Live and was scheduled to run between January 12 and February 7, 2010.
+To promote the show, Reubens once again gave interviews in character, appearing as a guest on The Jay Leno Show, The Tonight Show with Conan O'Brien (as well as O'Brien's subsequent Legally Prohibited Tour), and Jimmy Kimmel Live!, among others.
+A Twitter account, a Facebook account, and a new website were made for Pee-wee after the show changed venues.

-On November 11, 2010, the show relocated to New York for a limited run at the Stephen Sondheim Theatre, selling over $3 million in advance tickets.
+On November 11, 2010, the show relocated to New York City for a limited run at the Stephen Sondheim Theatre, selling over $3 million in advance tickets.
 An extra performance was taped for the HBO network on January 6, 2011, and debuted March 19.

-From 2012 to 2013 Reubens contributed his voice talents to the animated series Tron: Uprising as Pavel.
+From 2012 to 2013, Reubens contributed his voice talents to the animated series Tron: Uprising as Pavel.
+In 2014, Reubens appeared in TV on the Radio's music video for "Happy Idiot".

-In 2014, Reubens appeared in TV on the Radio's music video for Happy Idiot.
+In February 2015, Netflix acquired the rights to produce a new Pee-wee film entitled Pee-wee's Big Holiday with Reubens and Judd Apatow producing the film, John Lee directing, and Reubens and Paul Rust writing the screenplay.
+The film released on March 18, 2016, on Netflix to positive reception.

 Reubens went on to reprise his role as pilot droid Rex in Star Wars: Galaxy's Edge, a Star Wars-themed land that opened at Disneyland and Disney's Hollywood Studios at Walt Disney World in 2019.
-Reubens previously portrayed the character in the original Star Tours attraction in 1987, and Star Wars Rebels in 2014.
+Reubens previously portrayed the character in the original Star Tours attraction in 1987 and Star Wars Rebels in 2014.
 In Galaxy's Edge, the former Star Tours pilot droid RX-24 – "Rex" – has been reprogrammed into DJ R-3X, the house DJ of a bar and restaurant called Oga's Cantina.